uscensusbureau/SABLE/README.md

 | ```s4_logistic.py ``` | Fit a logisitc regression model and apply it to new PDFs |

 ### "M" Series

+This series of Python programs is used for downloading specific PDFs known to contain useful information, scraping values and metadata from the downloaded PDFs, and organizing the scraped data.

 | Program               | Purpose                                             |
 | --------------------- | --------------------------------------------------- |